Available Psychology Scholarship Opportunities

 The applicant must be a current student who is matriculated in any graduate program in the College of Psychology.
 Students currently on academic probation are not eligible during their period of probation.
 Students under review for Professional Standing related issues may be deemed ineligible until the resolution of their review.

-1. The applicant must complete the application form.
+1. The application form.

-3. Unofficial NSU transcript.
+3. An unofficial NSU transcript.
 (The transcript requirement can be fulfilled by printing an unofficial copy from your student account on Sharklink.
 Go to Self-Service Banner (SSB Webstar) and access the student section.
 Then access your “Student Profile” page and print a transcript from that page.
 A paid official transcript is not necessary.)

 One letter of recommendation may be submitted for multiple scholarship applications, but the names must be listed in the body of the document, or it will not be matched with the proper application(s).